SolaceProducts/terraform-provider-solacebrokerappliance/templates/guides/config-generator.md

 - `<filename>` is the desirable name of the generated filename.
 - There are also supported options, which mirror the configuration options for the provider object.
 These can be found [here](#supported-options).

+This generator supports configuring appliances and will fail if applied against a software event broker.
+This check may be overridden by setting the `SOLACEBROKER_SKIP_API_CHECK=true` environment variable.

 ## Important notes

 The generated configuration shoud be reviewed for followings: